 - Predicting Parallelization of Sequential Programs Using Supervised Learning

-Daniel Fried, Zhen Li, Ali Jannesari, Felix Wolf
+Daniel Fried, Zhen Li, Ali Jannesari and Felix Wolf

 - A Generative Probabilistic Framework for Learning Spatial Language

-Colin R. Dawson, Jeremy Wright, Antons Rebguns, Marco Valenzuela Escárcega, Daniel Fried, Paul R. Cohen
+Colin R. Dawson, Jeremy Wright, Antons Rebguns, Marco Valenzuela Escárcega, Daniel Fried, and Paul R. Cohen

 - Bayesian Geometric Modeling of Indoor Scenes